AllanVikiru/DistributedObjectsWebServices/README.md

-## Lab 3: Service Invocation and Description in SOAP and WSDL using PHP
+## Lab 4: Creation and Consumption of a RESTful Web Service

 > Scripts